Send the link below via email or IMCopy

 From Infection to Disease

-Primary TB is not generally associated with high transmissibility.
+Primary TB - not associated with high transmissibility.

-bacilli may persist and reactivate after years -
+is more infectious - Bacilli may persist and reactivate after years

 The risk is much higher in